longtran1701/nu2vec/testing/README.md

 The perfomance measurement strategy is very simple.
 We will do it using 2-fold cross validation.
 We will randomly remove half of the labels, run function prediction on it, and evaluate the accuracy.

+We want to test the performance of our algorithm on the STRING protein interaction database.